 Last but not least, there are the outright scams, such as SearchingForPublishers.com or FindPublishingHelp.com, sites that claim to match you with the best publishing resources, but are really designed to steer you into the clutches of dodgy self-publishing companies.
 For more information, see How Predatory Companies Are Trying to Hijack Your Publisher Search, from Writer Beware’s blog.

 If I could only give one piece of advice to new writers, it would be this: EDUCATE YOURSELF!

 In the search for an agent, knowledge is both your most useful tool and your best defense.
 The more you know about publishing, the less likely it is that you’ll be taken advantage of, and the more likely it is that you’ll be able to submit your work effectively and appropriately.

-If more writers took the time to build a store of publishing knowledge before beginning the quest for an agent or a publisher–rather than trying to learn while they search–Writer Beware’s work would be cut in half.
-We hear every day from authors who’ve made mistakes they would easily have avoided if they’d only done their research ahead of time.
+If more writers took the time to build a store of publishing knowledge before beginning the quest for an agent or a publisher–rather than trying to learn while they search–Writer Beware’s work would be much diminished.
+I hear every day from authors who’ve made mistakes they could easily have avoided if they’d only done some research ahead of time.

-Even if you’re on fire to get your manuscript out there, take a breath, step back, and do some reading…and not on the Web, where misinformation abounds.
-The Internet is an invaluable research tool, but only if you know how to filter what you find, and you can’t do that unless you already have a knowledge base.
+Even if you’re on fire to get your manuscript out there, take a breath, step back, and do some reading…and not online, where misinformation abounds.
+The internet is an invaluable research tool, but only if you know how to filter what you find, and it’s hard to do that unless you already have a decent knowledge base.

 Go to a bookstore (yes, I know, very old school), and spend some time in the section where books on writing are shelved.
-There are many excellent how-to-get-published books that will help you learn what you need to know.
+There are many excellent how-to-get-published books that will help you learn the basics.
 Please don’t skip this step; it really is one of the best investments in your future career that you will ever make.